Specimen Selection and TTAB Proceedings: Building a Solid Foundation for Your Mark

 Step‑by‑Step Guidance for Specimen Selection in Oppositions

 Audit your current use.
 Identify where your mark actually appears.
 For goods, look at packaging, hang tags, shipping labels and displays.
 For services, collect brochures, website pages and advertising materials.
+Treat this as an inventory exercise: list each good or service in the registration and confirm you have at least one piece of real‑world evidence tied to it.

 Capture high‑quality evidence.
 Photograph or scan specimens at a resolution that clearly shows the mark, the goods or services and the context.
 Include the full label or page, not just a cropped section.
+A reviewer should be able to read the mark and understand the surrounding context without guessing what was cut off.

 Provide context.
 If submitting a webpage, include the full URL and access or print date.
 For invoices or forms, ensure the description of goods/services is visible.
+Context is what converts a generic image into evidence of use in commerce.

 Avoid digital alterations.
 Do not superimpose the mark onto an image.
 Use real packaging or signage.
 TTAB panels quickly recognize digital mock‑ups and will sustain refusals when a specimen does not show actual use.